Alestrix/cloudflare-k8s/README.md

 sudo chmod g+r creds/*
 ```

+Todo: describe how to configure (via web) the argo tunnel forwarding when using credentials files.

 ## Which sites?
 So far I run these sites in a very competitively priced [rackspace spot](https://spot.rackspace.com/) kubernetes cluster and expose them via a cloudflare tunnel:
 - istesdns.de: